Rick Michaels

-Rick Michaels (born September 8, 1974) is a retired American professional wrestler.
+Rick Michaels (born September 8, 1974) is an American retired professional wrestler.

 Professional wrestling career

 Extreme Championship Wrestling (1992–1993)

 Michaels debuted for Extreme Championship Wrestling on June 23, 1992, under the gimmick of "Super Ninja" and lost to Hurricane Curry.
 Throughout late 1992 and early 1993, Michaels would team up with various partners such as the Canadian Wolfman, Bay Ragni and The Samoan Warrior to take on the ECW Tag Team Champions.
 His last match in ECW, Michaels would lose to Tommy Cairo.

 Pro Wrestling Federation (1993–1999)

 On March 19, 1993, Michaels would debut for Pro Wrestling Federation, still using the Super Ninja gimmick but now called Super Ninja #1, and lost to Super Mario in his first match.
 For many months Michaels would job to other wrestlers such as Star Ryder and Jeff Victory however he would gain his first victory in October over Ravishing Randy.